lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

          </details>

-* I received some feedback in my last project that html files should be organized into a folder.
-I tried to implement this for this project however, having html files in folders works on the live server but not in the deployed site.
-There are only 4 html files in the project.
-This was too time-consuming to try and fix for such a small number of html files and a minor annoyance caused by the lack of folder.
-I would have spent the time to rectify this issue had there been a vast number of html files.
-Therefore html files are not placed in a folder for this project.
+* I received some feedback in my last project that HTML files should be organized into a folder.
+I tried to implement this for this project however, having HTML files in folders works on the live server but not in the deployed site.
+Due to the small number of HTML files (4) in this project, I decided not to fix this, as in this instance, the lack of folders only creates a minor annoyance rather than a major problem.
+I would have spent the time to rectify this issue had there been a vast number of HTML files.

 Back to [README.md](./README.md)